Cobra Power Station Crash Course

 The Cobra Power Station is one of those things that you would rather have and not need than need and not have.
 Things like the Cobra Power Station have a way of coming in handy at a time you least expect.
 For example, we have since added our Cobra Power Station to our winter emergency kit, as snowstorms in Michigan can be intense.

-Aside from the safety benefits are the convenience aspects of the Cobra Power Station, as it can be used for almost anything and everything, both indoors and outdoors, and for business or pleasure.
+Aside from the safety benefits, there are numerous convenience aspects, as it can be used for almost anything and everything, both indoors and outdoors, for business or pleasure.

 The two potential drawbacks we see, depending on how you might use the unit, are its weight and recharging time for the internal battery.
 However, neither of those potential drawbacks has impacted our overall experience with the unit.